alex-shpak/hugo-book/README.md

 # (Optional) Set this to true if you use captial letters in file names
 disablePathToLower: true

+# (Optional) Set this to true to enable 'Last Modified by' Git Author
+#  information on 'doc' type pages.
+enableGitInfo: true

 params:
   # (Optional, default true) Show or hide table of contents globally
   # You can also specify this parameter per page in front matter